perezjoan/CDPC---ICCSA-2024-Protocol/README.md

   Using the outputs of the Morpheo QGIS plugin ( gpkg with ways + places, Lagesse, 2015), this code produces three new indicators at the morpheo segment level : CONN_LocSum : Total Connexity for each Morpheo road segment ; CONN_LocAvg : Total Connexity Weighted by number of intersecting segments ; CONN_LocRel : Morpheo Connexity Weighted

-  *2. morphometry on buildings – Python script*
+  *2. Morphometry on buildings – Python script*

-  *3. evaluation of the number of dwellings within inhabited buildings – R Script*
+  *3. Evaluation of the number of dwellings within inhabited buildings – R Script*

-  *4. projecting population potential to main streets – R Script*
+  *4. Projecting population potential to main streets – R Script*

-  *Appendix. thematic maps – Python script*
+  * Appendix. thematic maps – Python script*

 ## Installation Steps